Free Underground Tour in Lisbon: Rua dos Correeiros Archaeological Tour

 The tour is extremely informative and interesting and the guides are friendly, they speak great English and they can offer you info about the Roman and Islamic period in Lisbon.

 This is a nice way to discover a part of the city’s history and it’s one of the best free things to do in Lisbon.
-Just remember to book ahead of time, especially if you have a limited time to spend in Lisbon.
+Just remember to book ahead of time, especially if you only have a short amount of time to spend in Lisbon.